benmarwick/rrtools/README.md

 How to use
 ----------

-To create a reproducible research compendium using the rrtools approach, follow these steps (in [RStudio](https://www.rstudio.com/products/rstudio/#Desktop), which we recommend):
+To create a reproducible research compendium using the rrtools approach, follow these steps (in [RStudio](https://www.rstudio.com/products/rstudio/#Desktop), which we recommend, but is not required):

 #### 1. `rrtools::use_compendium("pkgname")`